PSAssets/f6s-license_termination-codes/README.md

 # Overview

-This repository contains our standardization of reason codes for terminating a license to Fortress.
+This repository contains reason codes for terminating a license to Fortress.
 It provides an XML of the reasons that we use in the compliance processes.

 ## Intentions